Adroiti/docs-for-code-review-tools/tfsec/openstack-compute-no-plaintext-password.md

-Pattern: Use of plaintext password in terraform file
+Pattern: Use of plain-text password for OpenStack Compute

 Issue: -

 ## Description

-Assigning a password to the compute instance using plaintext could lead to compromise; it would be preferable to use key-pairs as a login mechanism.
+Assigning a password to the compute instance using plain-text could lead to compromise; it would be preferable to use key-pairs as a login mechanism.

-**Resolution**: Do not use plaintext passwords in terraform files.
+**Resolution**: Do not use plain-text passwords in terraform files.

 ## Examples